-The present 1970s structure is the seventh hall to serve the Company, previous examples falling to no less than the Great Fire of London and the Blitz.
-BNP Paribas manage the multi-tenanted property for the Company and appointed Gratte Brothers to maintain the Landlord Services of the building.
+The current 1970s structure is the seventh hall to serve the Company, previous buildings falling to the Great Fire of London and the Blitz.

-The building is set across 10 Floors with two Plant rooms which service offices and the three function areas: the Main Hall, Court Room and Dining Room.
-Gratte Brothers cover critical services such as; LVHV power, lighting, heating, drainage, water hygiene, fire alarms and specialist items such as the local heating network.
+The building is spread across 10 floors; with two plant rooms which service offices, and the three function areas: the Main Hall, Court Room and Dining Room.
+Gratte Brothers covers critical services such as LVHV power, lighting, heating, drainage, water hygiene, fire alarms and specialist items such as the local heating network.

-Given the status of the Hall as a Grade II listed building, and its constant use for high profile events, close communication with the managing agent, the Client and Tenants is required for maintenance visits.
+Given the status of the Hall as a Grade II listed building, and its constant use for high-profile events, close communication with the managing agent, the client and tenants is required when planning maintenance visits.

-The managing agent can review the status of the building maintenance at any time using an online portal, prior to a traditional face-to-face monthly contract review.
+The managing agent can review the status of the building maintenance at any time using an online portal, in addition to a traditional face-to-face monthly contract review.